-The Unrecognised File Scanner identifies and eliminates all files that aren't on the WordPress Core File list.
+The Unrecognised File Scanner is a part of the Hack Guard module.
+It identifies and eliminates all files that aren't on the WordPress Core File list.

 Using the same list of official files (as from the Core File scanner) it identifies files that aren't on the list.
 Any non-standard files stored inside the WordPress core installation are simply in the wrong place and should be removed.